pablo-garay/NeMo/docs/source/asr/asr_customization/word_boosting.rst

 NeMo toolkit supports a fast context-biasing method for CTC and Transducer (RNN-T) ASR models with CTC-based Word Spotter.
 The method involves decoding CTC log probabilities with a context graph built for words and phrases from the context-biasing list.
-The spotted context-biasing candidates (with their scores and time intervals) are compared by scores with words from the greedy CTC decoding results to improve recognition accuracy and pretend false accepts of context-biasing.
+The spotted context-biasing candidates (with their scores and time intervals) are compared by scores with words from the greedy CTC decoding results to improve recognition accuracy and prevent false accepts of context-biasing.

 A Hybrid Transducer-CTC model (a shared encoder trained together with CTC and Transducer output heads) enables the use of the CTC-WS method for the Transducer model.
 Context-biasing candidates obtained by CTC-WS are also filtered by the scores with greedy CTC predictions and then merged with greedy Transducer results.